 The financial contributions sought will be used to extend existing facilities wherever possible or provide a new facility.
 Larger development proposals (upwards of 250 dwellings) are most likely to trigger the need for a new facility and in such circumstances a land contribution will also be required.
 Where demand is of such a scale, a new facility will be sought, either co-located with a new primary school or as a stand-alone facility.
-For a standard 56 place day nursery, around 0.13 ha of land is needed.
-The process for agreeing a suitable piece of land is explained in 'Section 4' of this guide.
+For a standard 56 place day nursery, around <a href="O.18 ha-0.13 ha-

 Department for Education (DfE) Guidance 'Securing Developer Contributions for Education' (Aug 2023) states that all new primary schools should be co-located with new nursery provision where there is capacity to do so.
 In addition, the Education and Skills Funding Agency currently looks to establish two form entry primary schools (420 places), to ensure financial viability.
-ECC supports this approach and, thereby, when considering new primary school sites an area of 2.234 hectares will usually be sought as a minimum.
+ECC supports this approach and, thereby, when considering new primary school sites an area of 2.1234 hectares will usually be sought as a minimum.
 This is in line with DfE guidance set out in Building Bulletin 103 and this land size provides space for commensurate Early Years and Childcare provision.